By Grace Le,

 Parents Need to Know

-Parents need to know that this landmark graphic novel is meant for mature readers and contains lots of violent imagery, profane language, and events of vigilante justice.
-That aside, Moore and Gibbons work together to create a genre-shaping graphic novel that's as engrossing visually as it is in plot.
+Parents need to know that Watchmen is a landmark graphic novel meant for mature readers and contains lots of violent imagery, profane language, and events of vigilante justice.
+Still, author Alan Moore and illustrator Dave Gibbons work together to create a genre-shaping graphic novel that's as engrossing visually as it is in plot.

 When even superheroes need saving, you know you've got a major problem.
 In WATCHMEN's alternate history, America is on the brink of social combustion.
 By passing the Keene Act, the government banned vigilante justice, forcing America's greatest superheroes into retirement.
 Years later, the murder of The Comedian draws old colleagues back into action, but the circumstances behind his death may run far deeper than mere personal vendetta.